The letterbox snapped shut, and the dog raced out to the door to see what delights had been posted (and whether any of it was edible).

 Grab a notebook now and brain-dump all the things that you offer that no one else does (or the way you offer it is different).
 In what way is your service totally unique?
 If it isn’t already, find a way to become so.
 Write it all down.
 Brainstorm the hell out of it.
 It’s that important to find out why you stand out from all the other business that do the same job as you.
-Otherwise, your clients will only shop you on price.
-And sole-traders can’t afford to have that.
+Otherwise, your clients will only shop for you on price.
+And sole traders can’t afford to have that.

 Know your USP and broadcast it every opportunity you get.